The Kermit Project

 To address the performance complaints, we took advantage of the intrinsic extensibility of the Kermit protocol design (in which transfers begin with a feature-negotiation phase) to add options for longer packets and for full-duplex sliding windows with selective retransmission, as well as options for compression and for taking advantage of transparent and/or error-free connections (for example, network connections) when they were available.
 These changes made Kermit protocol as fast or faster than ZMODEM without sacrificing its universality, data conversion features, robustness, and (most important) backwards compatibility (which is why you don't see separate protocols: XKERMIT, YKERMIT, ZKERMIT).
-The performance changes date back to about 1993, 20 years ago at this writing.
+The performance changes date back to about 1993; see benchmarks.

 Neverthess, each camp had its adherents based largely on its own culture and each tended to dismiss the other, a trend that continues until today.
 Most critics of Kermit base their observations on Kermit software from early 1980s, or upon 3rd-party Kermit protocol implementations, which tend to work poorly.
 For a more detailed discussion, see the Misconceptions page.

-I just noticed (2 years hence) the Slashdot discussion of the cancelation of the Kermit Project at Columbia University.
+In 2013 I noticed the Slashdot discussion of the cancelation of the Kermit Project at Columbia University.
 It illustrates the present topic quite well, as the discussion is dominated by hobbyists and BBS users.
 But a few knowledgeable Kermit users also contributed; here are some examples:

 In the same discussion there is some complaining that no adequate explanation was given for why some modules of Kermit 95 could not be released in Open Source.
 The explanation was, and is, HERE.